how many emails can you send at once in gmail

 Email Rate Limiting

 With WP Mail SMTP Pro, you now have a way to handle bulk emails without going over the limits set by your email server.
-This is thanks to a feature called Email Rate Limiting.
+This is thanks to a feature called Email Rate Limiting, which helps with the IP Warming process.

 This clever feature lets you decide how many emails your site should send in a given time – be it a minute, hour, day, week, or month.
 This way, you stay within your email service’s allowed limits without having to pay more for a higher plan.